CornHusker89/mincraft-server-web-api/README.md

 `https://<address>:<port>/`

 ### Endpoints:
 `api` (GET) - Tests if the api is running.
-Returns 200 on sucess.
+Returns status `200` on sucess.

 `api/start` (POST) - Start the minecraft server.
-Returns 200 on sucess.
+Returns status `200` on sucess.

 `api/enable_shutdown` (POST) - Enables shutting down the minecraft server when there is no players.
-Returns 200 on sucess.
+Returns status `200` on sucess.

 `api/command` (POST) - Executes minecraft command on the server.
 Uses `command` json data for the command to execute.
 Returns data in the `command_output` key.
-Returns 200 on sucess.
+Returns status `200` on sucess.

 `api/log` (GET) - Returns the last lines from log.
 Use `lines` json data to denote how many lines to return.
 Default 15.
 Returns data in 'log' key.
-Returns 200 on sucess.
+Returns status `200` on sucess.

 `api/errorlog` (GET) - Returns the last lines from error log.
 Use `lines` json data to denote how many lines to return.
 Default 15.
 Returns data in 'log' key.
-Returns 200 on sucess.
+Returns status `200` on sucess.